 - Personal websites

-2. Select a Personal Representative — Select a trustworthy person to carry out your wishes after you die.
+2. Select a Digital Executor — Select a trustworthy person to follow your wishes after you die.
 Let them know about your digital will in advance.
-You should also name an alternate representative in case the primary representative is unable to serve.
+You should also name a backup or alternate representative in case your primary representative is unable to serve.

-4. Store Your Will in a Safe Place — A will is only useful if it can be found.
-Store it with your other important personal documents and make sure your representative can find it.
+4. Store Your Will in a Safe Place — A will is only useful if someone can find it.
+Store it with your other important personal documents, and make sure your representative knows where it is.

 With so much of modern life conducted online, it is increasingly important to inventory your digital estate, digital accounts, and digital assets and address them in your will.